 The Grand Theatre can be accessed from the front, north entrance on Princess Street and the rear, south entrance off Opera Lane.
 The front and rear doors to the theatre walkway (connecting Princess Street to Opera Lane) have button-activated door openers.
 There is a ramp from the Opera Lane entrance into the walkway.

 Grand Theatre staff is available to assist patrons at the Princess Street entrance before and after a performance.
-Please contact the Front of House Coordinator rjdownes [at] cityofkingston [dot] ca (Robert Downes), before the performance to arrange assistance.
+Please contact the Operations Coordinator kmacvicar [at] cityofkingston.ca (Keith MacVicar) at least 2 business days before the performance to arrange assistance.

 The front and rear doors to the theatre walkway (connecting Princess Street to Opera Lane) have button-activated door openers.
 There is a ramp from the Opera Lane (rear) entrance into the walkway.
 Chown Garage (behind the Grand Theatre) has accessible parking spaces and an accessible elevator on the Brock Street side.

 There is accessible reserved seating for wheelchairs and scooters.
 Please reserve an accessible seat with the Grand Theatre Box office when you purchase your ticket.
 Companions and caregivers can be seated next to the individual they are accompanying in the accessible viewing area.
 These tickets are available on a first-come, first-served basis.
 If space permits, more than one companion can sit beside the scooter or wheelchair.
 Please note that tickets in the accessible viewing area are always sold at the lowest price point and only available through the Box office, not online.

 Staff will be posted at all theatre doors to assist patrons during the performance.
 Two courtesy manual wheelchairs are available for your use at the Regina Rosen Auditorium and Baby Grand Theatres.